 Having used MiNT Flash for over two years, I struggle to find anything negative about this product.

-❤ By the way: If you decide to buy your MiNT Flash Bar 2, please consider getting it from Adorama using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your MiNT Flash Bar purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!